mrysav/geneac/README.md

 ## Requirements

-If you want to run your own instance of Familiar, you must be familiar with Ruby on Rails web applications.
+If you want to run your own instance of Geneac, you must be familiar with Ruby on Rails web applications.
 This is the stack I used for development:

 * Ruby & Bundler (see `.ruby-version` for version info) (installing with [rbenv](https://github.com/sstephenson/rbenv) is highly recommended)
 * [foreman](https://github.com/ddollar/foreman)-compatible launcher for Procfile-based launch